 For these reasons, treatment at City of Hope begins with leading-edge diagnostics, performed by world-renowned hematopathologists who are well versed in knowledge about the entire spectrum of this disease.
 This combination of experience, next-generation technology and talent is why City of Hope is known for improved survival rates in myeloma patients, especially those in the advanced stages or were previously misdiagnosed for this disease.

 Myeloma is diagnosed using various tests, including:

-- Blood and urine tests, usually the first tests performed that look for myeloma
+- Blood and urine tests: These are usually the first tests performed for a myeloma diagnosis.

-- Bone marrow aspiration and biopsy, taking a small sample of marrow cells from inside the bone and looking at them under a microscope
+- Bone marrow aspiration and biopsy: This involves taking a small sample of marrow cells from inside the bone and looking at them under a microscope

-Once a diagnosis is determined, other tests may be performed to figure out how much myeloma is in the body, how aggressive it is and where it is located.
-Those tests include:
+Once a diagnosis is determined, other tests may be performed to determine how much myeloma is in the body, how aggressive it is and where it is located.
+These include:

 - Imaging tests: PET, MRI and CT scanning

 - Genetic testing

 At City of Hope, diagnosis for older patients also includes an extra layer of assessment to determine how well they can tolerate treatments like chemotherapy.